japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 createShuffleMapStage <<updateJobIdStageIdMaps, updateJobIdStageIdMaps>>.

-createShuffleMapStage requests the <<mapOutputTracker, MapOutputTrackerMaster>> to xref:scheduler:MapOutputTrackerMaster.adoc#containsShuffle[check whether it contains the shuffle ID or not].
+createShuffleMapStage requests the <<mapOutputTracker, MapOutputTrackerMaster>> to scheduler:MapOutputTrackerMaster.md#containsShuffle[check whether it contains the shuffle ID or not].

-If not, createShuffleMapStage prints out the following INFO message to the logs and requests the <<mapOutputTracker, MapOutputTrackerMaster>> to xref:scheduler:MapOutputTrackerMaster.adoc#registerShuffle[register the shuffle].
+If not, createShuffleMapStage prints out the following INFO message to the logs and requests the <<mapOutputTracker, MapOutputTrackerMaster>> to scheduler:MapOutputTrackerMaster.md#registerShuffle[register the shuffle].

 [source,plaintext]
 ----